fhunleth/embedded-elixir/content/post/2017-04-06-embedded-talks-in-march.md

 tags: ["conferences", "talks"]
 ---

-March was quite a month for embedded systems talks starting with [ElixirDaze](http://elixirdaze.com/) in Florida, going to [Erlang and Elixir Factory](http://www.erlangelixir.com/) in San Francisco, and ending at the [Lviv Ruby Meetup](https://www.meetup.com/ruby-lviv/) in Ukraine.
+March was quite a month for talks starting with [ElixirDaze](http://elixirdaze.com/) in Florida, going to [Erlang and Elixir Factory](http://www.erlangelixir.com/) in San Francisco, and ending at the [Lviv Ruby Meetup](https://www.meetup.com/ruby-lviv/) in Ukraine.

-Here's a list of the ones that we found:
+Here's a list of embedded Elixir and Erlang related ones that we found:

 * [Get Cooking With Nerves - Garth Hitchens](https://youtu.be/O39ipRsXv3Y?list=PLE7tQUdRKcyZV6tCYvrBLOGoyxUf7s9RT)
 * [Building Communities of Smart Things Takes Nerves - Jean-François Cloutier](https://youtu.be/TjlbXQ88eEc?list=PLE7tQUdRKcyZV6tCYvrBLOGoyxUf7s9RT)